RamiroPeidro/python_tetris/README.md

 # python_tetris
 Tetris made in python with Gamelib.
-To play just run 'Tetris++.py' un python.
+To play just run 'Tetris++.py' on python.